 Graduates pursue professional opportunities in various design disciplines.
 A degree in graphic design is the first step to a career in art direction, web design, publication design, illustration, animation, or any number of disciplines in communication design.
 All core courses are held at the Van Ness campus, 4200 Connecticut Ave.
 NW.

-- Demonstrate an understanding of fundamental design principles; the use of line, shape, color, value, texture, and space
+- Demonstrate an understanding of fundamental design principles such as the use of line, shape, color, value, texture, and space.

 - Demonstrate a flexibility to adapt to changing design trends.

 - Establish solid conceptual thinking and critical reasoning skills.

 - Illustrate an aptitude of industry-standard technological skills and graphic design as an art form.

 - Demonstrate an understanding of the art and design history that preceded and influenced the contemporary design world.